decentralized-identity/peer-did-method-spec/spec/core.md

 When Resolving the peer DID into a DID Document, the process is reversed:

-* Start with an empty document with the DID Core context (clarified):
+* Start with an empty document with the DID Core context and [Multikey context](https://www.w3.org/TR/vc-data-integrity/#multikey) (clarified):
     ```json
     {
         "@context": ["https://www.w3.org/ns/did/v1", "https://w3id.org/security/multikey/v1"]